torchbox/torchbox.com/docs/front-end/themes_and_modes.md

 There are currently 3 themes in use: coral, lagoon and banana.
 The CSS to set the theme is an html class of either `.theme-coral`, `.theme-lagoon` or `.theme-banana`.

+???+ note

+    If you are adding a new theme, check the colour contrast for all the new accent colours added, used in the drop-caps (remember to check both dark mode and light mode).
+They need to pass colour contrast as if the entire drop-cap was filled with that colour.

+    The drop-caps svgs use a semi-transparent version of the accent colours, and the contrast of the resulting colour also needs to be checked.
+The [colour contrast checker](https://chromewebstore.google.com/detail/colour-contrast-checker/nmmjeclfkgjdomacpcflgdkgpphpmnfe?hl=en-GB&utm_source=ext_sidebar) is a useful chrome extension to assist with this.

 ## CSS Variables

 All colours should be set using CSS variables, and these are updated according to the theme or mode in use on any given page.